erpnext/foundation/foundation/www/docs/user/manual/en/selling/setup/selling-settings.md

 <!-- add-breadcrumbs -->
 # Selling Settings

-Selling Setting is where you can define propertiese which will be applied in your selling transactions.
+Selling Setting is where you can define properties which will be applied in your selling transactions.
 Let's check into each property one by one.

 <img class="screenshot" alt="Selling Settings" src="/docs/assets/img/selling/selling-settings.png">